+In this article a formalized framework to analyze hidden costs of actions.
 Shadow costs potentially outweigh the benefits of AI development, thus making it a net negative.
-Governance on a nationwide level is insufficient and can be modelled by the tragedy of the commons.
+Governance on a nationwide level is insufficient and can be modeled by the tragedy of the commons.
 Hence to reduce the negative effects some AI developments should be slowed down and increasing effect-limiting work accelerated.

-What is in for those countries?
-To increase accuracy and response time, and reduce the number of casualties more and more weapon systems are being remotely controlled and the operation is extended by cybernetic control algorithms.
-Advanced cybernetic control enables the new weapon category called “loitering munition” in between unmanned aerial vehicles (UAVs) and cruise missiles.
+Where is this advantage coming from?
+To increase accuracy and response time, and reduce the number of casualties, more and more weapon systems are being remotely controlled, and the operation is extended by cybernetic control algorithms.
+Advanced cybernetic control enables the new weapon category called "loitering munition" that could be placed between unmanned aerial vehicles (UAVs) and cruise missiles.

-Fully automated weapon systems allow the industrialised destruction of human lives in suppression and policing or even genocides.
-Some NGOs[3] are pushing for an international treaty to draw a red line, which is not to cross: Automatic decision to pull the trigger.
-The idea for an international treaty is to add a protocol to the Convention on Conventional Weapons (CCW).
+Fully automated weapon systems enable the systematic destruction of human lives on an unprecedented scale.
+It allows the industrialization of obliteration in form of products coming out of a factory.
+Hence, some NGOs[3] are pushing for an international treaty to draw a red line that is not to be crossed: the automatic decision to pull the trigger.
+The idea for an international treaty is to add a protocol to the United Nations Convention on Certain Conventional Weapons.

 Would the regulation eliminate the danger of this new technology?

-Does it make a big difference when the decision support system presents all information, target-locked and the operator only needs to manually confirm the kill with a press of a button?
+Does it make a big difference when the decision support system presents all information, target-locked, and the operator only needs to confirm the kill with a press of a button manually?
 The human in the loop forms an additional requirement not desired by the military.
-This single interaction makes drones require a constant radio connection, making stealth systems more vulnerable to detection and a make them a target for anti-radiation missiles.
+This single interaction makes drones require a constant radio connection.
+This makes stealth systems more vulnerable to detection and makes them a target for anti-radiation missiles.
 For guided missiles, the additional radio equipment means also additional costs during production and operation.
 Evaluating the signal by a human takes time, which can be used by the opponent’s system to evade.
-In the arms race of attack and defence, this requirement draws a line upheld by political or legal power.
+In the arms race of attack and defense, this potentially legal induced requirement draws a line.

-One example where more autonomy is helping in war is “fire-and-forget” missiles which have been target locked minutes ago using an infrared signal.
+One example where more autonomy is helping in war is "fire-and-forget" missiles that have been target-locked minutes ago using an infrared signal.
 This is currently a successful and common tactic in war, as seen again in the Russian-Ukrainian war.
-To avoid detection by Radar the missiles use sea-skimming, a technique where the missile flies just above the water.
+To avoid detection by Radar, the missiles use sea-skimming, a technique where the missile flies just above the water.
 Being undetectable is key to making the attack successful.
-Hence having autonomous missiles can enable this attack, while a missile depending on line-of-sight must get too close and are in danger of being intercepted or the launcher is shot before the missile is launched.
+Hence, having autonomous missiles can enable this attack, while a missile depending on line-of-sight must get too close and is in danger of being intercepted, or the launcher is shot before the missile is launched.

-Even with regulation, it is too easy to find ways around the laws to have a real effect and the technological systems will push hard against that legal line.
-Violations are far easier to cover because it can hardly be proven in the hardware that a missile or turret was using computer vision and other algorithms and not remotely controlled.
-So in this case a treaty’s final effect is questionable.
+Even with regulation, finding ways around the laws is too easy to have a real effect, and technological systems will push hard against that legal line.
+Violations are far easier to cover because it is difficult to prove in the hardware that a missile or turret was using computer vision and other algorithms and not remotely controlled.
+Therefore, the final effect of a treaty is questionable in this case.

 The Difference in Growth Rates: an Argument for Differential Technological Development